uzairabbasi112/Housing-Project-React/README.md

 3. **Cart Page**: Users can add properties to their cart and proceed with the purchase.
 4. **Checkout**: Once ready, users can finalize their purchase from the cart.

+Make sure that both the front-end and back-end folders contain only the code files of project. but to run this, you have to install the node-modules in order to run it. in frontend, install node modules of react and in backend install node modules of express.js.
 ---

 ## 🛠️ Technologies Used